rizinorg/rizin/librz/inquiry/README.md

 ## TODO

+* fix leaks
 * rename interp to absint
 * rename valueabstraction to valuedomain
 * update tests
-* branch and remove everything that should not be merged at first
+* branch (with bsd- prefix and so on) and remove everything that should not be merged at first
 * rebase/squash abstr-intr-prototype on top of new branch

 ## Interpreter Notes